7IronSnow7/Pygame/README.md

 ## 🚀 **Projects**

 ### 🌌 **Space Shooter**
-A fast-paced arcade shooter that challenges your reflexes and strategy.
+A fast-paced arcade shooter that challenges your reflexes and strategy!

 #### **Features**:
 - **Dynamic Gameplay**: Engage in thrilling combat with enemy waves and power-ups.